How to choose an interior paint colour for your house

 Top quality paints not only give you easier and better coverage but are longer lasting and easier to clean than low grade paints.
 Budget for the best – it pays in the long run.

-To calculate the area of a rectangular room with average size windows and doors, do the following:
+To calculate the wall area in a rectangular room with average size windows and doors, do the following:

-3. From this total, subtract 1.5 square metres for each of the windows and 2 square metres for each door.
+3. From this total, subtract 1.5 square metres for each window and 2 square metres for each door.

 If you need to calculate the area of an odd-shaped room, simply follow these steps:

 1. First measure the height and width of each rectangular section to be painted.
-Multiply these figures to get the area, then add them together for the total area.
+Multiply the height by the width to get the area of each section, then add them together for the total area.

 2. A stairwell often forms a triangular shape.
-For the area of a triangle, multiply the lengths of the horizontal and vertical legs, and divide by two.
+For the area of a triangle, multiply the height by the width and divide by 2.

-A skirting board area is its height multiplied by its length (which is generally the same as the perimeter of the room).
+Skirting board area is the height of the board multiplied by its length (which is generally the same as the perimeter of the room).

 Allow 2 square metres for each side of a door and 1.5 square metres for a single size window frame.

-When you know the total area you'll cover, you have half the information you need to order paint.
+When you know the total area you want to cover, you have half the information you need to order paint.
 The rest depends on the covering capacity of your paint and the surface it must coat.